awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_troubleshooting.md

 Here are some common problems with AD Connector\.

+## I receive a "Authentication failed" error when querying users and groups in my domain through AD Connector<a name="query_domain"></a>

+This can occur if you have the **LDAP server signing requirements** policy enabled\.
+Consider disabling it and then trying your query again\.
+For general information about this policy, see [Domain controller: LDAP server signing requirements](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/domain-controller-ldap-server-signing-requirements)\.

 ## I receive a "DNS unavailable" error when I try to connect to my on\-premises directory<a name="dns_unavailable"></a>

 You receive an error message similar to the following when connecting to your on\-premises directory: